UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/amalia.munteanu/index.md

 ### Week 20 - 26 May

 ## Hardware

--Raspberry Pi Pico W: A microcontroller board for the embedded project.
+ - Raspberry Pi Pico W: A microcontroller board for the embedded project.

  - LCD Display: A 16x2 character LCD display with I2C interface and blue backlight.

--Wires father-father: Male-to-male jumper wires for connecting components on a breadboard or elsewhere.
+ - Wires father-father: Male-to-male jumper wires for connecting components on a breadboard or elsewhere.

--Wires mother-mother: Female-to-female jumper wires for connecting components on a breadboard or elsewhere.
+ - Wires mother-mother: Female-to-female jumper wires for connecting components on a breadboard or elsewhere.

--Buzzer: An audio output device that emits sound when activated once the player loses all the lives.
+ - Buzzer: An audio output device that emits sound when activated once the player loses all the lives.

--Keypad: A 4x4 matrix keypad for inputting the letters.
+ - Keypad: A 4x4 matrix keypad for inputting the letters.

--Potentiometer: A stereo potentiometer used for adjusting analog signals.
+ - Potentiometer: A stereo potentiometer used for adjusting analog signals.

--Breadboard: A breadboard for prototyping the circuit necessary for the project.
+ - Breadboard: A breadboard for prototyping the circuit necessary for the project.

--3 LEDs: 3 red LEDs with diffused lens for visual indication.
+ - 3 LEDs: 3 red LEDs with diffused lens for visual indication.

--Buton 6x6x6: A tactile push button for manual control or input.
+ - Buton 6x6x6: A tactile push button for manual control or input.

 ### Schematics